Riverpark Aquatics

 • Pagoda Snails prefer a well-maintained tank with a sandy substrate and plenty of rocks and driftwood to explore and hide under.

-• A minimum tank size of 20 liters is recommended for a small group of these snails.
+• A minimum tank size of 20 litres is recommended for a small group of these snails.

 • Provide ample hiding places and a variety of surfaces for them to graze on, as they are active scavengers.